cedricwalter/cedricwalter.github.io/_posts/development/2004-08-31-how-to-improve-your-debugging-skills.md

 - If you are running your application on remote server, are You sure that you deploy the latest code version? this is very easy to test:
     - You can for example run a Unix scripts which compare class CRC or
-    - Use [beyond compare](java/guidelines/www.scootersoftware.com), a graphical tools to compare directories and contents even through FTP.
+    - Use [beyond compare](java/
+      contents even through FTP.
     - If You know the class name and package where the exception occurred (look at the stacktrace in log files), use a decompiler like JAD to verify if the latest code is there (follow the rule 1 : "never trust anyone" even You sometimes 😉 )
 - Suspect the classloader:
     - You may have different version of the same class in the classpath = bad deployment
-    - The classloader do not respect the servlet guidelines (the servlet runner Resin has some problems for example)
+    - The classloader do not respect the servlet
     - Order of jar in classpath, You can have dfferent parser version in different jar files for example.
       In all cases above try:
         - to start the JVM in verbose mode, to see which classes is load a which moment.